Animal-Friendly Family Days Out in the UK

 The environmentally friendly site also has vegan options at all its cafés, including a vegan Cornish pasty, pizza with vegan cheese, and a vegan raspberry and chocolate cake.
 There’s a special treat for kids (and big kids), too: vegan ice cream!

-With over 120 locations, Odeon is the largest cinema chain in the UK – and vegans can enjoy a special treat, as you can now get Magnum’s Vegan Classic at every single one of them.
-Vegan Thai-spiced burgers are available at Odeon’s flagship Leicester Square cinema, and at the new Islington Luxe & Dine, you can enjoy a Moving Mountains burger in your seat.
+With over 120 locations, ODEON is the largest cinema chain in the UK – and vegans can now get Magnum Vegan Classic ice creams and vegan popcorn at every single one of them!
+Vegan Moving Mountains burgers are available at ODEON’s flagship location, ODEON Luxe Leicester Square, and at Luxe & Dine Islington, where you can also enjoy a Spicy Thai burger.

 Whether it’s a catchy musical or an immersive performance, Scotland’s largest theatre boasts an exciting line-up for everyone to enjoy.